hanxuwu/Learning-C/DateStructureAlgotithm/Leetcode/README.md

 617.Merge Two Binary Trees  (reference the recursive solution)

 2/2/2018
 669.Trim a Binary Search Tree

+3/2/2018
+637.Average of Levels in Binary Tree (use DFS save the layer of the tree,and save each layer to array)

+104.Maximum Depth of Binary Tree

+226.InvertBinaryTree(write in 2mins)

+4/2/2018
+653.TwoSumIV-InputisaBST(inorder traverse in a tree)

+606.Construct String from Binary Tree(reference solution in Leetcode)